dnmfarrell/jp/README.md

 Transform
 ---------
-The stack of parsed JSON tokens can be transformed with the following args:
+The stack of parsed JSON tokens can be transformed with args:

 ### JSON values
-Any json literal will be parsed and pushed onto the stack, here's a string:
+Any JSON literal will be parsed and pushed onto the stack, here's a string:

-    echo '"Hello"' | jp '"World!"'
-    "World!"
-    "Hello"
+    jp -n '"howdy"'
+    "howdy"

 ### .pop
-Pops the top entry off the stack, deleting it.
+Pops the top item off the stack, deleting it.

-    echo '"Hello"' | jp .pop
+    jp -n 1 .pop
     # no output as stack is empty

 ### .swap
 Swaps the top two items of the stack with each other.

-    echo '"Hello"' | jp '"World!"' .swap
+    jp -n '"Hello"' '"World!"' .swap
     "Hello"
     "World!"

 ### .dup
 Copies the value on the top of the stack making it the top two items.

-    echo '"Hello"' | jp .dup
+    jp -n '"Hello"' .swap
     "Hello"
     "Hello"

 ### .++
-Concat strings, arrays or objects on the stack into one value.
+Concatenate strings, arrays or objects on the stack into one value.

-    echo '"Hello"' | jp '" World!"' .swap .++
+    jp -n '"Hello,"' '" World!"' .swap .++
     "Hello, World!"

-    echo '["JavaScript","PHP","Perl"]' | jp '["Python"]' .++
+    jp -n '["JavaScript","PHP","Perl"]' '["Python"]' .++
     [
       "Python",
       "JavaScript",